rahulphatangare01/NPM/notes/Readme.md

     While NPM is the default package manager for Node.js, there are alternatives such as Yarn and PNPM.
 These alternatives offer similar functionalities with some variations in performance, features, and workflows.

 ## NPM Interview Questions.

+1. Dependency Tree and conflict Resolution:
+    - Explain how NPM manages dependency trees, including version ranges and nested dependencies.
+    - Discuss common scenarios for dependency conflicts and strategies for resolving them (e.g., using npm dedupe, peer dependencies, or selective versioning).
+    - How might you leverage tools like npm ls or npm outdated to identify and understand dependency conflicts?